 Cybersecurity, network security, mobile computing security all fall under the umbrella of information Security and all are key elements in any organization for protecting data.
 With connections coming in from all over the world, often accessing sensitive company data, CIOs have noted a need for security experts who can protect the integrity of their organizations.

 For years now, our heads have been in the clouds and will remain there for the foreseeable future!
 Cloud architects and designers are critical to creating universally accessible, yet regulated and compliant systems that protect data but also allow for more efficiencies in terms of productivity and costs.
 Workers need scalable access, especially when there could be unexpected changes in work environments – like sudden work-from-home mandates.
-And for workers to have access to the info they need, this goes hand-in-hand for companies to develop mobile applications, which is also a two-fold development priority, as organizations deploy mobile tools for their customers as well in the course of doing business.
+For workers to have access to the info they need, this goes hand-in-hand for companies to develop mobile applications.
+This is also a two-fold development priority, as organizations deploy mobile tools for their customers as well in the course of doing business.

 At Matlen Silver, we’ve cultivated relationships with IT candidates who consistently add value to the organizations they work for.
 Our clients trust that our selections and recommendations will exceed their expectations.
-Contact us today to discuss your hiring needs for IT of the future.
+Contact us today to discuss your needs for IT hiring for the future.